 - The City will require a written request for, and certification of leave in accordance with the lead time requirements specified in the Act.
 If the need for leave is foreseeable, the employee must request the leave not later than seven (7) days in advance.
-If the need is not foreseeable, the employee must notify the employer as soon as practicable. - In cases of an emergency, the City will accept a verbal request to be followed up with a written request at the earliest practical time.
-A specific form will be available for the Request and Certification. - Departments will submit the completed Request and Certification to Human Resources when received to be filed in the employee's personnel file.
+If the need is not foreseeable, the employee must notify the employer as soon as practicable. - In cases of an emergency, the City will accept a verbal request to be followed up with a written request at the earliest practical time. - Departments will submit the completed Request and Certification to Human Resources when received to be filed in the employee's personnel file.